Doing a MSc Thesis

 Then read Rasmus Paulsen’s guide on choosing the right project with the right supervisor.

-Once you have read these pages, you may consult my list of project proposals for students to work with.
-All projects are somehow related to my research in personal health technology and you will hence be working together with a range of other researchers (PhD students) and programmers.
-Most of my research is centered within the following research areas:
+Once you have read these pages, you may consult my list of project proposals in the DTU Career Hub for students to work with.
+All projects are related to my research in personal health technology, and you will be working with a range of other researchers (PhD students) and programmers.
+Most of my research is centered on the following research areas:

-When selecting a topic for your thesis, I recommend you to look at your previous courses and pick the topic in line with you favourite course(s).
-Note that a MSc Thesis is not a course – you don’t learn anything new – you apply what you already know to a specific project.
-Hence, if you want to excel in your thesis, you should pick a topic that you already excel in.
+When selecting a topic for your thesis, I recommend you to look at your previous courses and pick the topic in line with your favorite course(s).
+Note that an MSc Thesis is not a course – you don’t learn anything new – you apply what you already know to a specific project.
+Hence, if you want to excel in your thesis, you should pick a topic you already excel in.

 Your background